 How Much Insurance Coverage Do You Really Need?

-There is no one-size-fits-all answer.
-The amount of coverage you need depends on what you are protecting and the risks you face.
+There is no universal answer.
+The amount of insurance you need depends on what you are protecting and how much financial exposure you face.

 Start With What You Are Protecting